jackgisby/longitudinal_olink_proteomics/scripts/example_script.md

 A public version of the dataset is provided for replication of results and further investigation.
-We have split the primary (plasma) and validation (serum) into seperate CSVs.
-The NPX (protein expression) level data contains a row for each data point whilst the sample level data contains phenotypic data and clinical measurementst; the `serum_samples` dataframe has less columns than the `plasma_samples` dataframe as it does not contain contemporaneous sample data.
+We have split the primary (plasma) and validation (serum) into separate CSVs.
+The NPX (protein expression) level data contains a row for each data point whilst the sample level data contains phenotypic data and clinical measurements; the `serum_samples` dataframe has less columns than the `plasma_samples` dataframe as it does not contain contemporaneous sample data.